top of page

 Some autistic and neurodivergent people refer to themselves or one another as an autist / autie / aspie, or colloquial terms such as neuro-wild, neuro-quirky or neuro-curious.
 Whilst we accept that people may wish to refer to themselves and each other in this way, it is often less acceptable when used by a ‘neurotypical’ person.
 Therefore, Specialisterne does not use this language in a professional context.

-In the absence of knowing an individual’s preference, person-first language is recommended.
+In the absence of knowing an individual’s preference, identity-first language is recommended.
 This language focuses on the individual and recognises their neurodivergence is an intrinsic part of who they are.
 We encourage managers and colleagues to be respectful and simply ask their preference for how they would like to be referred to in their workplace.

 Key Terms